Nstrombo/nstrombo.com/src/content/work/Impulse.md

 Following the dessert themed branding of our April 2025 NHRL bid, Meringue is a spiritual Impulse V2.
 Boasting an upgraded design, aesthetics, and electronics, Meringue is the culmination of hundreds of hours of work designing, testing, and fighting combat robots.

-Meringue is set to debut on April 5th with a slick and optimized design.
-Come back to this page after April for an update!
+However, Meringue debuted with a dissapointing opening at the April NHRL.
+I've been working on collecting feedback from others about the design and what went wrong at competition.
+Meringue's critical design flaw is overestimation of both weapon size and tail material.
+The tails on Meringue are CNC machined UHMW plastic and the weapon is lasercut 5mm AR600 steel.
+Both of these materials are plenty strong and will be just fine with more agressive pocketing.
+By lowering the weapon and tail weight totals, I can add in parts that were planned for Meringue but had to be scrapped to make weight.
+With more time and more iteration on components, Meringue will be a force to be reckoned with.

 ![Meringue's weapon in FEA analysis, visualizing how a force on the weapon's tooth creates stress points in the geometry](MeringueFEA.jpg)